Yindong-Zhang/LearnGit/readme.txt

-Learn Git
+Learn Git:
-Git is a version control system.
+Git is a distributed version control system.
 Git is free software.